Social partners: Influence

-The Treaty of Lisbon (Article 152 of the Treaty on the Functioning of the EU) recognises the role of the social partners in labour relations and European social dialogue.
+The Treaty of Lisbon (Article 152 of the Treaty on the Functioning of the EU) recognises the role of the social partners in labor relations and European social dialog.
 They represent their members during consultations with the commission and the negotiation of collective agreements.
 They also sit with the European Economic and Social Committee, alongside other organisations representing civil society.
-The social partners play a key role in implementing the objectives of the Lisbon Strategy for Growth and Jobs, by launching projects and initiatives at European and national level.
+The social partners played a key role in implementing the objectives of the Lisbon Strategy for growth and jobs by launching projects and initiatives at the European and national levels.

 European social partners have had a considerable influence on the preparation of the following Commission proposals: